 - Oil: The garlic will get fried in this recipe.
 I prefer butter or olive oil, but the choice is up to you.

 - Seasonings: This recipe calls for ground cumin, ground coriander, salt, and pepper.

 Tips for Making Mulukhiyah with Roz

 - Homemade chicken broth: If you need to save some time, you can use pre-made chicken broth from a box however it will not taste as good as making homemade chicken broth.
-This Egyptian molokhia recipe with roasted chicken explains how to make homemade chicken broth.
 Also, you can substitute frozen chicken broth for fresh chicken broth if you have some on hand.
 The broth is the foundation of this recipe, so good broth equals good molokhia.